Housing Stafflenberg Gänsheide

 Defined by its hillside situation the housing project is developed in the tension field of a steep sloping topography and impressive views over Stuttgart and defines itself as an ensemble of self-similar urban figures with a single, reduced architectural language creating a high recognition value and a clear identity.

 The external building form is deliberately defined by setbacks and subtle deformations of deflected surfaces to express the solid buildings as boulders in a park-like landscape.
+Subtle nuances of hue colours emphasize the familiarity between the singular volumes.
+A gradient of distinct render textures from rough to refined surfaces create a facade order of base, middle and top.

 Client: EPPLE ZWEI, Stuttgart